wpilibsuite/frc-docs/source/docs/software/sensors/counters.rst

 Period
 ^^^^^^

-.. note:: In :ref:`semi-period mode <semi-period-mode>`, this method returns the duration of the pulse, not of the period.
+.. note:: In :ref:`semi-period mode <docs/software/sensors/counters:Semi-period mode>`, this method returns the duration of the pulse, not of the period.

 Users can obtain the duration (in seconds) of the most-recent period with the :code:`getPeriod()` method: